 The cost of drilling, completing, and operating a well is often uncertain, and many factors can adversely affect the economics of a well.
 Our efforts will be uneconomical if we drill dry holes or wells that are productive but do not produce enough natural gas, NGLs and oil to be commercially viable after drilling, operating and other costs.
+There is no way to conclusively know in advance of drilling and testing whether any particular prospect will yield natural gas, NGLs or oil in commercially viable quantities.
 Furthermore, our drilling and producing operations may be curtailed, delayed, or canceled as a result of a variety of factors, including:

-- high costs, shortages or delivery delays of drilling rigs, equipment, water for hydraulic fracturing services, labor, or other services;
+- increases in the costs, shortages or delivery delays of drilling rigs, equipment, water for hydraulic fracturing services, labor, or other services;

 - unexpected operational events and drilling conditions;

 - reductions in natural gas, NGLs and oil prices;

 - limitations in the market for natural gas, NGLs and oil;

 - adverse weather conditions;

 - facility or equipment malfunctions;

 - equipment failures or accidents;

 - title problems;

 - pipe or cement failures;

 - compliance with, or changes in, environmental, tax and other governmental requirements;

-- environmental hazards, such as natural gas leaks, oil spills, pipeline ruptures, and discharges of toxic gases;
+- environmental hazards, such as natural gas leaks, oil spills, pipeline and tank ruptures, and unauthorized discharges of toxic gases;

 - lost or damaged oilfield drilling and service tools;

 - unusual or unexpected geological formations;

 - loss of drilling fluid circulation;

 - pressure or irregularities in formations;

 - fires;

 - natural disasters;

 - surface craterings and explosions; and

 - uncontrollable flows of oil, natural gas or well fluids.

-If any of these factors were to occur with respect to a particular field, we could lose all or a part of our investment in the field, or we could fail to realize the expected benefits from the field, either of which could materially and adversely affect our revenue and profitability.
+If any of these factors were to occur, we could lose all or a part of our investment, or we could fail to realize the expected benefits, either of which could materially and adversely affect our revenue and profitability.